MonicaChen0330/LOL-Worlds-Predictions/README.md

    ```bash
    python lol.py
    ```
-2. The script will train the model and test it on the testing dataset.
+2. The script will train the model and test it on the testing dataset by calling the predictor in `prediction.py`.

 #### **Notice:**
 - You can change the model by referring to the `model.py` file.